System Design Space

 Click "Start" to walk through the launch chain.

-• Deep integration with mobile sensors and radio modem.
+• Deep integration with sensors, camera, location, and telephony.

-Uses the Linux kernel, but with its own user space and the bionic library instead of glibc.
+Android uses the Linux kernel, but wraps it in its own user space, system services, and the bionic library instead of glibc.

 Related chapters